iamdanfox/event-sourcing/README.md

 ```

 Success!
 Returning a nice round `0`.
 I wrap the whole thing in a loop and run it a few times.
 It takes 2.7 seconds to commit 1000 messages.
 Happy days!

+As a stab in the dark to make this pass on CI, I switch out my docker-machine IP address for `localhost` if the `CI` environment variable is detected.